core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 ### Topic Discovery {#topic-discovery}

+A broker MAY offer topic resources via /.well-known/core.
 Each topic collection is associated with a group of topic resources, each detailing the configuration of its respective topic (refer to {{topic-properties}}).
 Each topic resource is identified by the resource type "core.ps.conf".

 Below is an example of discovery via /.well-known/core with query rt=core.ps.conf that returns a list of topics, as the list of links to the corresponding topic resources.